valiantljk/h5spark/README.md

 1. Python version: sbatch spark-python.sh
 2. Scala version: sbatch spark-scala.sh

-#To use in your pyspark scripts:
+#To Use in Your Pyspark Scripts:
-add this to your python path:
+Add this to your python path:

 export PYTHONPATH= path/to/h5spark/src/main/python/:$PYTHONPATH

-then import it in python like so: from h5spark import read from pyspark import SparkContext sc = SparkContext() rdd = read.readH5(sc,('path/to/h5file', 'dataset_name'))
+Then import it in python like so:
+1. from h5spark import read
+2. from pyspark import SparkContext
+3. sc = SparkContext()
+4. rdd = read.readH5(sc,('path/to/h5file', 'dataset_name'))